goingforbrooke/meme_tracker/readme.md

     If you provided a thread, then every image in that thread will be downloaded.

+    Press `Ctrl`+`c` once to top scraping once the current downloads have finished and again to stop scraping immediately.
     ```console
     user@pc:~/projects/meme_tracker$ scrapy crawl 4chan_images
     ```